 But your own tastes are a big part of determining how you’ll define “quality of life” in retirement.
 Just like financial and health care considerations, you should consider what you want out of life in retirement when you begin retirement planning.

 - The right climate for your taste isn’t simply about being comfortable or providing you with more activities you may enjoy.
 As you age, you become more susceptible to weather-related health problems.
 Read up on hot weather and cold weather risks and safety for seniors from the National Institute on Aging when researching places to retire.

 - Make a bucket list of trips you want to take and consider a location with easy access to the transportation you’ll take.
-This may mean locating close to a major airport to reduce the chance of connecting flights — and may make it easy for others to visit.
-Or if you prefer frequent cruises, consider a place within an easy driving distance to a cruise ship terminal.
+This may mean living close to a major airport to reduce the chance of connecting flights — and make it easier for others to visit.
+Or if you prefer frequent cruises, consider a place within an easy driving distance of a cruise ship terminal.